Do you want to Save More Taxes?

 • After declaring the above deductions of tax benefits on home loans, the balance Income of a person would be taxed as per the Income Tax Slab rates.

-What are the terms for declaring Section 80EE deductions?
+What are the conditions for claiming Section 80EE deductions to be met?

 • The taxpayer should not own any residential house property on the date of loan sanction.